Skip to main content

 If your disciplinary code specifies an ever-increasing set of sanctions based on the order number of the card, then you must enter a new row for each event type + order number + sanction combination (e.g., 1st yellow card = 5 $, 2nd YC = 10 $, 3rd YC = 15 $, 3rd YC = 1 match suspension, etc.).

-The system will look first for order-specific rules, and if at least one active Default Sanction exists for the order/occurence of that macth event in question, it will only consider reason-specific rules.
+• The system will first look for order-specific rules; if at least one active Default Sanction exists for the order/occurrence of the match event in question, it will only consider reason-specific rules.

-If none found, no case nor sanction is created.
+• If none are found, no case nor sanction is created.

-Cases and sanctions are automatically created based on Defautl Sanctions, at the moment when the match is set to PLAYED.
-If there is more than one Default Sanction applicable for a specific event, one case with more sanctions will be created.
+Cases and sanctions are automatically created based on Default Sanctions when the match is set to PLAYED.
+If more than one Default Sanction applies to a specific event, a case with more sanctions will be created.

 Max Matches

-A quite common requirement for accumulated yellow cards is that they can be "forgiven" if they were collected over a relatively long period of time.
-For example, in some competitions, 5 yellow cards lead to a match suspension only if they were collected in the first half-season (e.g., 19 matches).
+A quite common requirement for accumulated yellow cards is that they can be "forgiven" if collected over a relatively long period.
+For example, in some competitions, 5 yellow cards lead to a match suspension only if they were collected in the first half of the season (e.g., 19 matches).
 If a player collects 5 yellow cards in 25 matches, this will not lead to a match suspension.

-This optional attribute (number) is not visible on the list, just in the Default sanction detail, when adding or editing.
+This optional attribute (number) is not visible on the list; it appears only in the Default sanction detail when adding or editing.

 Applicable Default Sanctions

-In COMET UI applicable default sanctions are showed in all competitions no matter if system parameter is turned ON or OFF in tenant since the system parameter is relevant only for Accumulated Yellow Cards match suspensions.
+In COMET UI, applicable default sanctions are shown in all competitions, regardless of whether the system parameter is ON or OFF in the tenant, since it applies only to Accumulated Yellow Cards match suspensions.

-The applicable default sanctions are not showed in international or inactive competitions.
+The applicable default sanctions are not shown in international or inactive competitions.

-The table of default sanctions may be filtered by card type and this filter represents the tabs of “Default sanctions” in Administration application.
-The table footer contains the legend explaining the data in the table.
+The default sanctions table can be filtered by card type, which corresponds to the tabs in the “Default sanctions” section of the Administration application.
+The table footer contains the legend explaining the table data.

-Inherited settings - colors row in grey if default sanction is inherited from tenant/generic (competition type=null).
-Specific and general/inherited settings never mix for same event type.
+• Inherited settings - colors row in grey if default sanction is inherited from tenant/generic (competition type=null).
+Specific and general/inherited settings never mix for the same event type.

 Default Sanctions for Accumulated Cards